Would you like to sell more crafts this holiday season?

 - One week before the holiday craft sale – go to the store and pick up everything you need for the event.

-Clean the house and organize the room you are going to display your crafts.
+Clean the house and organize the room where you will display your crafts.

 Day of the holiday craft sale – make your house smell like Christmas with scented candles and popery.

 Play Christmas songs and set up your display.

 Have change available for people purchasing with cash and have your credit card reader charged.